 It's important to note that a judgment can be appealed, delaying the enforcement process and potentially resulting in a different outcome.
 Additionally, foreign judgments may need to be domesticated through a court process before being enforced in a different state or country.

 Wage garnishment and restraining notices are commonly used methods of enforcing a judgment.
-They are particularly effective in cases where the judgment debtor refuses to pay the amount owed voluntarily.
+They are particularly effective when the judgment debtor refuses to voluntarily pay the amount owed.

 Wage garnishment allows the judgment creditor to obtain an order directing the debtor’s employer to withhold a certain percentage of the debtor’s wages and remit them directly to the creditor until the judgment is paid in full.
 In most cases, the amount that can be garnished is limited to a certain percentage of the debtor’s wages, with some states setting the limit at the federal minimum wage.
 Wage garnishment can be an effective way to collect a judgment because it allows the creditor to recover a portion of the debtor’s income regularly.